 We are beginning to see the results of New Ways for Families in a report released in 2015 by Medicine Hat Family Services in Alberta, Canada.
-Read the Executive Summary here.
+Read the Executive Summary at www.NewWays4Families.com

 Jodie Crump is a Parent Child Interactive Therapist at Uniting Care Community in Queensland, Australia.
 She works with families to provide early childhood education, support and skills to enhance family relationships between parents/caregivers and children.
 Her passion lies in early intervention, sharing with families recent research, strategies and approaches that will support them to further develop their skills and knowledge to strengthen parent/child relationships and connection.

 Bill Eddy, LCSW, Esq. is a Licensed Clinical Social Worker and Certified Family Law Specialist.
-He is the President of the High Conflict Institute and the Senior Family Mediator of the National Conflict Resolution Center based in San Diego, CA. He is the author of several books, including: The Future of Family Court: Structure, Skills and Less Stress and Managing High Conflict People series.
-He is also the developer of the New Ways for Families program, which is being operated in four Family Court systems in the United States and Canada; the developer of the New Ways for Mediation method of structuring and engaging high-conflict clients in using simple skills during the mediation to make their own decisions out of court; and the co-developer of the PatternViewer method of organizing and presenting patterns of high-conflict behavior.
+He is the co-founder of the High Conflict Institute and the Senior Family Mediator of the National Conflict Resolution Center based in San Diego, CA. He is the author of several books and developed the New Ways for Families program, which is being operated in four Family Court systems in the United States and Canada; the developer of the New Ways for Mediation method of structuring and engaging high-conflict clients in using simple skills during the mediation to make their own decisions out of court.